sdbeng/My-JS-App/README.md

-My advanced JS App.
-Unit test will be added.
+JS Exercise App.
+Unit test will be added soon.